tomhallmain/health_data_parser/README.md

 Even if all results are within allowable ranges, laboratory tests are only a partial picture of a person's health state.
 Always consult with a physician for full health evaluations.

 This script has only been tested with data from a few medical institutions in eastern US.
-It likely will need to be updated for other medical institutions if they have minor structural differences in their data.
+It likely will need to be updated for other medical institutions if they have minor structural differences in their data, including language differences.